thomasmeeus/chef-nodejs/README.md

-chef-nodejs
+Description
 ===========

-A cookbook to install nodejs and npm on ubuntu
+A cookbook to install nodejs on ubuntu using the ppa.